margaretstorey/cscwuvic2018/project.md

 Your report will summarize the theories you build on, the collaboration problem you address, your proposed solution, how you will evaluate the solution (ideally with real users), and the findings from your design study summarizing how your findings may support or add to existing CSCW theories.

-**Empirical study project:** You will design a research experiment (or other type of empirical study, e.g., case study in the field) related to some aspect of CSCW.
+**Empirical study project:** You will design a research experiment (or other type of empirical study, e.g., case study) related to some aspect of CSCW.
 Your report will resemble an evaluation paper you may find at the CSCW conference.
 You will explain the need for your experiment or study, and its contribution relative to related research.
 You will need to justify and describe your study design, your findings from the study and lessons learned.